 Human Services Transportation Plan

-Development of a Human Services Transportation Plan (HSTP) was first required by the 2005 federal transportation act, SAFETEA-LU, with the intent of identifying transportation needs and solutions and thereby improving transportation services for people with disabilities, seniors, individuals with lower incomes and those in rural locations who cannot provide transportation for themselves.
+Development of a Coordinated Public Transit - Human Services Transportation Plan was first required by the 2005 federal transportation act, SAFETEA-LU, with the intent of identifying transportation needs and solutions and thereby improving transportation services for people with disabilities, seniors, youth, individuals with lower incomes and those in rural locations who cannot provide transportation for themselves.

-Development of a HSTP can help to ensure communities coordinate transportation resources provided through multiple federal and state programs.
+Development of an HSTP can help to ensure communities coordinate transportation resources provided through multiple federal and state programs.
 A coordinated plan can help to enhance transportation access, minimize duplication of services, and encourage the most cost-effective transportation possible.

 HSTP and Funding Programs

 Development of a HSTP is a condition for receiving funding through a statewide competitive Consolidated Public Transportation Grant program.
 WSDOT’s Consolidated Grant application process combines applications for state and federal public transportation grants.
-Applicants for WSDOT’s public transportation grant program are required to participate in the HSTP planning process with their local MPO.
+Applicants for WSDOT’s public transportation grant program are required to participate in the HSTP planning process with their local RTPO.
 Through the consolidated program, WSDOT distributes a variety of state and federal grants to support public transportation programs.
 These grant programs include: